 Named after the sixpence restaurants that operated in the late 1800s in Australia and housed in a historic building on Percival Road which was erected in 1907, Sixpenny is a restaurant linked to Australian history.

-A hidden gem tucked away in a corner terrace in Stanmore, Sixpenny offers one a downright delectable tasting menu to all guests.
+A hidden gem tucked away in a corner terrace in Stanmore, Sixpenny offers a downright delectable tasting menu to all guests.
 Collaborating with small-scale farmers, fishermen, and producers, Sixpenny’s food is simply marvellous and influenced by the seasons.

 “We really enjoyed our experience at Sixpenny.
 In particular we love that they championed Australian ingredients and the touches of quirky Australiana, through the use Australian artists in their ceramics and interiors.
 Overall, a great experience and well suited to a special occasion.”the whereto (TripAdvisor)

-The best French restaurant
+The best French restaurant in Sydney

 15 Bligh St, Sydney – $$$